 At the center of many of these programs are two arms of the US Department of Agriculture: The Commodity Credit Corporation (CCC) and the Federal Crop Insurance Corporation (FCIC).
 The CCC aids farms and takes measures to control the prices of commodities.
 The FCIC works with private insurers to run the nation’s crop insurance system.
 Both came out of the Great Depression.

 Both are also considered mandatory spending in terms of federal budget purposes, meaning their budgets are handled largely outside of the congressional appropriations process.
-The CCC can borrow up to $30 billion from the US Treasury for its programs that include its long-term programs created through legislation such as farm bills as well as the “Market Facilitation Program” in response to the US-China tariffs.
+The CCC can borrow up to $30 billion from the US Treasury for its programs that include its long-term programs created through legislation such as farm bills as well as the “Market Facilitation Program” in response to US-China tariffs implemented in early 2020.
 Appropriations are used to recoup losses the CCC incurs, allowing it to maintain its borrowing ability from the Treasury.

 Between 1996 and 2014, the CCC had a direct payment program for farms regardless of how much of a crop is produced.
 The 2014 farm bill changed how the CCC provided its subsidies, repealing a direct payment system that was based on historical yields but didn’t consider if the producer actually had losses in a given year.
 The 2014 bill required farmers of a set of crops to choose between two types of subsidy payments: Agriculture Risk Coverage (ARC), where payments are based on a commodity’s yield and potential revenue losses, or Price Loss Coverage (PLC), where payments are made to protect against price decreases.
 The two programs accounted for 60.8% of CCC’s government payments in 2017.
 (Conservation programs accounted for about a third.)